 This may be a similar question, but if you knew then what you know now, what would you have done differently?

 I would have had more patience and understanding.
 I wanted things my way and I didn’t care about his feelings at times.
 I was young and selfish at that time.
 I would have communicated more, compromised and would have been considerate of his feelings.

 I would like to add that I loved my husband!
 He was an amazing man and he loved me.
 I always felt safe and secure around him.
 Our marriage had its ups and downs but for the most part we loved each other.
 He was very young when he passed away.
 He worked hard and he took good care of his family.
 He made sure we had what we needed and wanted.
 I am blessed that I was able to experience love.

 You’ve heard the saying, “tomorrow is not promised”.
 Now that you have read this, think for a minute about something you appreciate about your mate and go and let them know.

 I would love to know what you think, so leave a comment and share your thoughts.
-You can click the Contact link above to send me a message or inquire about available rates and dates.
+You can contact me or send me a email to inquire about available rates and dates.
 I’d love to hear from you!!